-- mouse/curse mode

-- thumb remote

-- pushbutton select/ENTER

-- up/down/left/right arrow keys/mouse

-- You need you own SD card (and 'special' USB stick) to operate the OpenVario.
-This stores your own profile look and feel for OpenVario. - This SD card and USB stick is YOURS and shouldn't be left in the glider.
-It would be wise to back up each in case of lose/corruption. - The SD card slot (and USB socket) is provided in the lower most part of the tilt up panel (see photo above) adjacent to the dittokey reader. - Feel free to format the look of XCSoar to suit your needs including: - Number and type of screens; - Info boxes - Safety heights (default set at 1000') - etc. (and setting this is outside the scope of this instruction set.) - DO NOT change 'Devices' settings in the Menu otherwise the connected hardware will cease to communicate - The SD card must be inserted in the panel before the Master Switch is Turned ON (and remain installed for the duration of the OpenVario's use).
-Note The OpenVario will not work without an SD card.
-A 'dead' screen most likely means a SD card issue (missing, corrupt, wrong one). - After the Flarm and/or Borgelt Vario obtains a GPS fix, the Openvario is ready for use. - The OpenVario power is provided by a unique circuit breaker and switch (labelled computer)
+- Menu mouse/curs - thumb remote - mouse/curse mode - pushbutton - up/down/left/right - select/ENTER arrow keys/mouse - NOTE: a panel mounted SD Card facility is no longer provided. - You need you own USB stick to fully interact with the OpenVario. - The USB stick is YOURS and shouldn't be left in the glider.
+It would be wise to back up each in case of lose/corruption. - The USB socket is provided in the lower most part of the tilt up panel (see photo above) adjacent to the dittokey reader. - Feel free to format the look of XCSoar by making your own profile \ to suit your needs including: - Number and type of screens; - Info boxes - Safety heights (default set at 1000') - etc. (and setting this is outside the scope of this instruction set.) - DO NOT change 'Devices' settings in the Menu otherwise the connected hardware will cease to communicate! - After the Flarm and/or Borgelt Vario obtains a GPS fix, the OpenVario is ready for use. - The OpenVario power is provided by a unique circuit breaker and switch (labelled computer) - \ Note: the default profiles provided by DDSC are write-protected to protect the integrity of the platform for all users.
+You will need to create your own profile (or copy an existing profile) to effect any changes.
+See the separate OpenVario manual (or the author) for instructions on how to do this.